Remo0n/travel-agency/README.md

 - Navbar simple UI.

-- youn can search for you destination with simple dummy search..
+- youn can search for you destination with simple dummy search.

 - start and date calculate total nights and adjust end date if you changed the totla nights.